simplesamlphp/simplesamlphp/docs/simplesamlphp-nostate.md

 To resolve this, you can set the `session.cookie.samesite` attribute in `config.php` to `None`.
 Starting with SimpleSAMLphp 1.19, the config template contains a way to set this dynamically based on the user's browser support for this attribute.
+You also need to enable the `session.cookie.secure` setting.

 ### A generic problem saving sessions